“50 years of crazed, prolific invention”

 Who’s Gone to Court?

-The litigant is Energy Conversion Devices (ECD)’ Liquidation Trust (ECDLT), which represents the creditors of ECD.
+The litigant is Energy Conversion Devices (ECD)’ Liquidation Trust (ECDLT).

 It filed for bankruptcy in 2012 – the year that the highly prolific, self-taught Hall of Fame inventor died.

-But its liquidation trust says it retained rights to the payment of royalties and to rights of first refusal to the stock of a company, Ovonyx, that the inventor had co-founded with a former Micron CTO.
+The liquidation trust says Micron and Intel illegally took technology developed by Ovshinsky and used it to develop 3D Xpoint.
+It claims that the trust retained rights to the payment of royalties and to rights of first refusal to the stock of a company, Ovonyx, that the inventor had co-founded with a former Micron CTO.

 “A Major Breakthrough in Memory Process Technology”